 This is a group voice class that is accompanied by individual private lessons.
-You will explore a variety of popular musical genres and examine the vocal techniques associated with those styles.
+Students a variety of popular musical genres and examine the vocal techniques associated with those styles.
 This class moves beyond foundational voice production and into more advanced application of vocal modes, sound color, and vocal effects.
-Prerequisites: MTH 244 Corequisites: MTH 254
+Prerequisites: MTH 244 or departmental approval Corequisites: MTH 254